Union Flag / Union Jack Flag

-Our hand-sewn Union Flag has been our trademark flag since 1872, having been used at some of the most historically significant battles, events, and state funerals since that time.
+Our hand-sewn Union Flag, also known as the union jack flag, has been our trademark flag since 1872, having been used at some of the most historically significant battles, events, and state funerals since that time.

 We manufacture every Union here in the UK, at our Chesham-based flag factory.
 Each of our designs is approved by the governing body on flag design, the Flag Institute.
 Our flags are also produced to the standard 2:1 design ratio, meaning they will match any other national flags flown side-by-side.